FlowFuse/flowfuse/docs/install/docker/README.md

 ## Running FlowFuse

+**Note: Make sure all configuration are done above before proceeding.
+Configuration in etc/flowforge.yml for `domain` and `base_url` should not be changed.**

 We need to manually download the `flowfuse/node-red` container that will be used for the default stack.

 This is done with this command: